Resources

 Paris, France (March 2019)

 I know how hard it can be to look directly at what you’re facing, but knowledge really is power.
 Being an informed patient is something to take pride in, and I hope these resources help you feel more informed and supported as you navigate your own path.
-I know they helped me.

 Disclaimer: I’m not affiliated with any of the companies, websites, or authors listed here.
 These are simply the resources I’ve found helpful and wanted to share.